America heads to polls with millions voting in US presidential elections

 Donald Trump has secured victories in both Texas and Louisiana, claiming a total of 48 electoral votes, projected by NBC.

-In Texas, Trump bested Kamala Harris, winning the state’s 40 electoral votes.
+In Texas, Trump bested Harris, winning the state’s 40 electoral votes.
 Despite years of effort by Democrats to flip the state, Texas remains a stronghold for the Republican Party in presidential races.

 Trump also triumphed in Louisiana, where he defeated Harris to secure the state’s eight electoral votes.
 Louisiana has consistently supported the Republican candidate in recent elections, with Trump winning the state by comfortable margins in both 2020 and 2016.